 If you’ve taken a look at the Angry Snowboarder’s article above, you’ll have been reminded that the ollie mechanic is different on a snowboard.
 Well, some of the other mechanics are different too.

-Let’s keep with the hinge for a little longer.
+But let’s keep with the hinge for a little longer.
 I suppose an important question is, what do you lose by adding that hinge to the binding?

 My first thought is performance/control.
 We’re used to bindings with a fixed baseplate.
 We use pressure to control the snowboard, and part of that system is a binding that behaves in a consistent manner.
 It seems that pressure loaded toward the outside of your binding, probably more so on the heel side, might not be as responsive when the hinge is in play.